FarGlance/Automated-Matrix-Diagonalizer/README.md

 ### The Power of Diagonalization
-**Fast Computations**
-- It makes calculating high powers (like A100) nearly instant.
+- **Fast Computations**: It makes calculating high powers (like A100) nearly instant.
 Instead of multiplying the whole matrix 100 times, you simply raise the diagonal elements to that power (D100).

-**System Simplification**
-- It "decouples" variables in complex systems of equations, allowing you to solve each part independently.
+- **System Simplification**: It "decouples" variables in complex systems of equations, allowing you to solve each part independently.

-**Data Insight**
-- It reveals the core "directions" and "strengths" of a transformation, which is essential for things like image compression and search engine algorithms.
+- **Data Insight**: It reveals the core "directions" and "strengths" of a transformation, which is essential for things like image compression and search engine algorithms.

 ---